-PLU graduates who studied away through the Wang Center are doing amazing work all over the world, from Washington state to Peshkopi, Albania.
+PLU graduates who studied away through the Wang Center are doing amazing work all over the world, from Washington State to Antarctica.
 Find out what they’re doing and how you can take advantage of global opportunities after PLU, too!

 Where are they now?

 Study Away alums describe their global career paths.

 Kirsty Palmer, 2013 Steward at McMurdo Station in Antarctica

 Allison Mackin, 2011 Peace Corps volunteer in Albania

 Britt Rosenberg, 2005 Director, Corporate Partnerships, Mercy Corps

 Carrie Hylander, 2012 Completed Fulbright in Columbia